knative/docs/docs/serving/using-auto-tls.md

 Specifically for Google Cloud DNS, below are steps to set up the DNS challenge issuer.

+##### Set up Cloud DNS servers

+Skip this step if you already have Cloud DNS set up for your domain in your GCP project.
+Follow the [instructions](https://cloud.google.com/dns/docs/how-to) to set up Cloud DNS first.

 ##### Creating a Cloud DNS service account

-To add the TXT record, configure Knative with a service account that can be used by cert-manager to create and update the DNS record.
+Configure Knative with a service account that can be used by cert-manager to create and update the DNS record.

 To begin, create a new service account with the project role `dns.admin`: